 - Add the garlic, ginger, lemon juice, tomato paste, sugar and cinnamon stick and stir until the mix is hot.

-- Place beef in a slow cooker and stir though the hot onion, spice mix.
+- Place beef in a slow cooker and stir through the hot onion, spice mix.

 - Stir through the chopped coriander and serve with your favourite Indian accompaniments: rice, papadums, raita, chutney, or some simple mixed veggies or my favourite: Saag- spinach and cheese curry.